PURPOSE OF JOB CLASS (NATURE OF WORK)

 2. A Master's degree in architecture or engineering may be substituted for one (1) additional year of the General Experience.

-Incumbents must possess and retain a Connecticut Professional Architect Certificate of Registration or a Professional Engineer's license during employment in this class.
+Incumbents must possess and retain a Connecticut Professional Architect Certificate of Registration, a Building Official's License or a Professional Engineer's license during employment in this class.

 JOB CLASS DESIGNATION